Miniature Painting Commission Rates

 Basing

-The appearance of a model is greatly affected by the base that it is on.
+For games like Star Wars Legion, the appearance of a model is greatly affected by the base that it is on.
 A simple “rock” base is often enough, especially if the rock colour contrasts with the miniature’s paint scheme.

 People often build an army or miniature collection with a common theme for their bases, for example, they all have snowy base representing the environment of the planet Hoth from The Empire Strikes Back